Metropolitan Police: Fleet

 The majority of vehicles have a service life of three to five years; the Met replaces or upgrades between 800 and 1,000 vehicles each year.
-By 2012 the Met was marking all new marked vehicles with Battenburg markings, a highly-reflective material on the side of the vehicles, chequered blue and yellow for the police, and in other colours for other services.
-The old livery was an orange stripe through the vehicle, with the force's logo.
+Vehicles were initially maintained and repaired on contract by Babcock International; from November 2023, the contract for 3,700 of the Met's 5,200 vehicles was undertaken by Rivus Fleet Solutions for a ten-year period.
+Rivus fell into administration on 21 June 2024, with a deal being agreed by the Metropolitan Police to buy back its maintenance operations, saving 165 jobs.By 2012, the Met was marking all new marked vehicles with Battenburg markings, a highly reflective material on the side of the vehicles, chequered blue and yellow green for the police, and in other colours for other services.
+The old livery was an orange stripe through the vehicle, with the force's logo, known colloquially as the 'jam sandwich', which was first introduced in 1978 with the delivery of high-performance Rover SD1 traffic cars.
+Originally, marked vehicles were finished in base white paint; this was changed to silver from 2002 to help improve a vehicle's resale value when it was retired from police use.

 The National Police Air Service provides helicopter support to the Met.

 A marine policing unit operates 22 vessels from its base in Wapping.

 Budget

-The force's expenditure for single years, not adjusted for inflation.
+Funding for the Metropolitan Police has been cut due to austerity.
+Changes in the way the government pays for police pensions will lead to further cuts.
+Its expenditure for single years, not adjusted for inflation, has been: